Abelhubprog/Promtok/README.md

 <details>
   <summary><strong>Follow the Agent's Research Path</strong></summary>
   <br>
-  <p>MAESTRO provides full transparency into the AI's process.
+  <p>PROMTOK provides full transparency into the AI's process.
 You can see the research outline it develops and follow along as it explores different avenues of investigation.</p>
   <p align="center">
     <img src="images/06-research-transparency.png" alt="Research Transparency" width="700"/>
   </p>